 How much to keep on hand?
 Plenty!

 Again, back in Phoenix, I liked to have a supply of firewood, in spite of the fact that we didn’t even have a fireplace, and the grill out back was connected to our gas line!
-I just wanted to know there was another source of fuel should the power go out and all other fuel sources become scarce.
+I just wanted to know if there was another source of fuel should the power go out and all other fuel sources become scarce.

 If you live in a similar area and circumstances, it might sound crazy to insist on having some firewood, but maybe it’s smarter than you think!
 Most people will never think about having a stash of firewood for survival.